Information on data protection

 - In order to fulfil our non-contractual obligations to you, we must process your data.
 Data processing takes place to carry out pre-contractual measures at the request of the interested party.
 Namely this means the processing for the purposes of applications.

 - If necessary, we process your personal data beyond the actual fulfilment of contractual or legal obligations to safeguard justified interests of us or third parties.
-The reasons for such processing are for example intra-corporate sta-tistical purposes and the optimization of our online offer and our website.
+The reasons for such processing are for example intra-corporate statistical purposes and the optimization of our online offer and our website and the organization of events.

 Within the company, only those bodies will be given access to your data who need it to fulfil our legal and contractual obligations.

 Your personal data will also be passed on to service providers (above all processors) and vicarious agents.
-These are IT supporters and service providers.
+These are IT supporters and service providers, but also in some cases event agencies and print shops.
 Such a transfer takes place on the basis of justified interests or your consent.

 Your data will not be sold or capitalized otherwise.